Shiran-Yuan/HSR-SDM/README.md

 pip install ninja git+https://github.com/NVlabs/tiny-cuda-nn/#subdirectory=bindings/torch
 ```

-Then run `train_and_evaluate_models.py` to get results.
-Key hyper-parameters can be directly adjusted in the file.
+Then run `python train_and_evaluate_models.py` to get results.
+Key hyper-parameters (learning rate, implicitness, and observation cap) can be directly adjusted in the file.

 ## Model Zoo
 The model zoo can be found at Open Science Framework: [https://osf.io/pbk9a/?view_only=e4b3ced52eeb460a9f8cd8dd1569a0df](https://osf.io/pbk9a/?view_only=e4b3ced52eeb460a9f8cd8dd1569a0df)